Danielle Downie (she/her)

 PhD Candidate

-Danielle has also gained experience in both assessment and clinical therapy with individuals with multiple diagnoses, including OCD, depression, autism, substance use disorder, anxiety, ADHD, body dysmorphia, and Tourette’s.
+Danielle has provided assessment and clinical therapy with individuals with a wide variety of presenting issues, including OCD, skin picking, hair pulling, depression, autism, substance use disorder, anxiety, ADHD, body dysmorphia, and Tourette’s.
 She approaches each assessment with openness and curiosity, creating space for individuals to share their experiences without judgement.

 Danielle’s approach to treatment emphasizes a collaborative therapeutic relationship.
-Treatment is focused on developing a shared understanding of the client’s unique circumstances and helping them develop new skills to reach their goals.
-Danielle aims to create a safe, non-judgemental environment to support client’s self-discovery and work together on reaching their goals.
+Treatment with each individual is focused on developing a shared understanding of the person’s unique circumstances and helping them develop new skills to reach their goals.
+Danielle aims to create a safe, non-judgemental environment to support individual’s self-discovery and work together on reaching their goals.

 In her spare time, Danielle enjoys running and spending quality time with friends and family.